eclipse-sumo/sumo/docs/web/docs/GSoC.md

     -----------------------------------
     What programming experience do you have so far (languages, operating systems, compilers)?
     Have you worked on an open source project(s) before, and which one(s)?
-    What is your connection the the traffic simulation community Have you ever built SUMO from source?
+    What is your connection to the traffic simulation community Have you ever built SUMO from source?

 ## Who will be your backup organization administrator?